Conference Menu

 This symposium will aim to draw a diverse group of speakers form across the bioinorganic spectrum.
 This will include areas such as: metalloproteins and metalloprotein models, metals in medicine, metal toxicity, biomineralization, bioinorganic materials, and metallomics.

-Frontiers in metal-organic framework chemistry – from discovery to applications (CA/IN/MT)
+Frontiers in metal-organic framework chemistry – from discovery to applications (IN)

 Organizers